Education Readiness Grants

-Conexus works with the Governor’s Workforce Cabinet to provide a total of $500,000 in Education Readiness Grants.
-Awarded schools may receive up to $100,000 per applicant to purchase hardware and/or software that create foundational exposure to the smart manufacturing technology being adopted today.
+Conexus works with the Governor’s Workforce Cabinet’s Office of Career and Technical Education to provide annual Education Readiness Grants for Indiana secondary schools to purchase hardware and/or software that create foundational exposure to today’s smart manufacturing technology.

-Grant recipients will be Indiana secondary schools who demonstrate a direct connection with local advanced manufacturers and graduate job-ready students with experience and credentials that apply
+Grant recipients will be Indiana secondary schools with existing career pathway programs that demonstrate a direct connection with local advanced manufacturers and graduate job-ready students with experience and credentials that apply to local employers.

 Ready to Apply?

-Grant applications are reviewed by the Conexus Indiana Smart Manufacturing Education Fellows advisory committee.
-The committee is made up of post-secondary, industry and state leadership partners who represent various industry sectors, technology competencies and geographic diversity.
+Grant applications for advanced manufacturing and IT pathways are reviewed by industry advisory committees.
+The committees are made up of post-secondary, industry and state leadership partners who represent various industry sectors, technology competencies and geographic diversity.